Zeenat Barkatullah: Career

-Barkatullah worked as one of the directors of Bangladesh Shilpakala Academy since 2002.
+Barkatullah worked as one of the directors of Bangladesh Shilpakala Academy beginning in 2002.
 She acted in around 80 television drama plays.
 Her acting career began with the drama Maria Amar Maria in 1980.
 She later acted in Ghore Baire, Osthai Nibas, Boro Bari, and Kotha Bola Moyna, among others.

-Barkatullah is one of the advisors of Bangladesh Nrityo Shilpi Songstha, Nrityanchal and Bangabandhu Shishu Kishor Mela.
+Barkatullah was one of the advisors of Bangladesh Nrityo Shilpi Songstha, Nrityanchal and Bangabandhu Shishu Kishor Mela.

 On 22 January 2022, Barkatullah was awarded the Ekushey Padak, the second most important award for civilians in Bangladesh.

-Personal life
+Personal life and death

-Barkatullah has two daughters including actress Bijori Barkatullah and Kajori Barkatullah.
+Barkatullah had two daughters, including actress Bijori Barkatullah and Kajori Barkatullah.

+Zeenat Barkatullah died on 20 September 2023.